JoeMrCoffee/OurNoteOrganizer/README.md

 To improve data security, MongoDB access should not be as I have in the reference code.

 Currently the login credentials are separated in mongologin.ini which gets read in header.php and applied to all the sub-pages.  ideally, the .ini file can be placed outside of the web server source (/var/www/html - Apache default), and on the server in a secure location with read-only access to the apache service user.
-Something like 'chown apache:apache mongologin.ini' would probably work in most Linux environments.
+Something like 'chown apache:apache mongologin.ini' or 'chown www-data:www-data mongologin.ini' would probably work in most Linux environments.
 Always be careful with access credentials.

 ### Basic use and organization